Monadical-SAS/llmeval/tasks/task4_web_fetch/task.md

 Use the fetch tool to answer the following question: list the first name of everyone who works for Monadical, according to the company's team page.
-Save the results in a local file called team.json with the format {'team': ['name1', 'name2', ...]}.
+Save the results in a local file called team.json with the format `{'team': ['name1', 'name2']}`.